 A disabling condition can be present at birth, occur early in life, can be acquired through injury or a chronic condition, or can develop later in life.20 In general, across a range of health indicators and social determinants of health, people with disabilities tend to fare worse than their nondisabled counterparts.20 It is important to include prevalence of disability as a foundation to monitor health status and existing disparities to inform program planning and to potentially obtain funding for programs for people with disabilities.
-However, it is important to note that the understanding of disability varies across Indigenous cultures-current ways of understanding disability are largely a result of colonization.21 respectively).
-Additionally, 55.6% of the AI/AN population over the age of 65 reported having a disability compared to 32.9% of the NHW population over the age of 65.
+However, it is important to note that the understanding of disability varies across Indigenous cultures-current ways of understanding disability are largely a result of colonization.21

-In the Tucson UIH service area, for those under 18, 4.1% of AI/AN children reported having a disability, compared to 4.7% of NHW children (Figure 9).
-For those aged 18-64, the proportion of the AI/AN population who reported having a disability was 1.5 times that of the NHW population in the same age range who reported having a disability (19.3% vs 12.9%,
+In the Tulsa UIH service area, for those under 18, 6.0% of AI/AN youth were reported as having a disability, compared to 3.9% of NHW youth (Figure 9).
+For those aged 18-64, the proportion of AI/AN individuals who reported having a disability was 1.3 times that of NHWs in the same age range who reported having a disability (15.6% and 12.2%, respectively).
+Additionally, 48.0% of AI/AN individuals over the age of 65 reported having a disability compared to 36.6% of NHW individuals over the age of 65.